dotnet/docs-maui/docs/user-interface/layouts/custom.md

     BV->>P: Size
 ``` -->

-The process of measuring and arranging child views is handled by the <xref:Microsoft.Maui.Layouts.ILayoutManager> implementation for a layout type.
-The <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> implementation calls <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each view in the layout.
-The <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementation determines where each view should be placed within the bounds of the layout, and calls <xref:Microsoft.Maui.IView.Arrange%2A> on each view.
+The process of measuring and arranging child views is handled by the <xref:Microsoft.Maui.Layouts.ILayoutManager> implementation for a layout type, with its <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> implementation calling <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each view in the layout.

 ### View measurement